 If you begin to suddenly experience spots, floaters, and bright flashes of light you should take these symptoms very seriously.
-They could be symptoms of a serious condition known as a detached retina.
+They could be warning signs of a serious condition known as a detached retina.
 Your vision might start to become blurry or you could experience the sensation of seeing a shadow descend across your vision.

 A detached retina is a very serious condition as it threatens to permanently impact your vision.
 It happens when the retina begins to separate from the supportive tissue underneath.
 When these layers are not attached, the retina cannot function.
 Unless this condition is treated immediately it can result in permanent vision loss.